Italian Studies (2020 - 2022)

 A survey of Italian history from unification to the present.
 Examines the political, social, and cultural history of liberalism, fascism, World War II, Christian Democracy, and communism; the political crisis of the early 1990s; and the rise of new regional and rightist parties.

 Topics in Italian Culture

 ITAL-UA 173 Offered every semester.
 4 points.

 Italian Films, Italian Histories I

 ITAL-UA 174 Identical to DRLIT-UA 503.
 May be taken independently of Italian Films, Italian Histories II.
-Offered every two to three years.
+Offered every one to two years.
 Albertini.
 4 points.

 Studies representations of Italian history from ancient Rome to the Risorgimento through the medium of film.
 The use of filmic history as a means of forging national identity.